Availability of Institutional and Financial Assistance Information

 Vice President for Student Affairs

-The Office of the Vice President for Student Affairs provides executive leadership for four major areas: Student Development Services (including the Dean of Students), Student Academic Support Services, Enrollment Management Services, and Student Life.
-The Office of the Vice President administers policies and procedures, addresses general inquiries and provides referrals, and managed the administrative functions of the Division of Student Affairs.
+The Office of the Vice President for Student Affairs provides executive leadership for five major areas: Athletics, Enrollment Management Services, Student Academic Support Services, Student Development Services (including the Dean of Students), and Student Life.
+The Office of the Vice President administers policies and procedures, addresses general inquiries and provides referrals, and manages the administrative functions of the Division of Student Affairs.
 The Student Affairs mission is to promote access to higher education, foster lifelong learning, and prepare students to be active and positive contributors in a diverse global community.

 School of Education - Student Services Center